thydo/COVID-on-The-Block/README.md

 - using something more practical for geolocation, such as addresses or zip codes.
 - adding descriptions and contact information (like where/when users are available, how many resources they have, etc.)
 - privacy and verification features (security reasons)
-- community ratings
+- community ratings for approval/disapproval

 Eventually, we hope to move our database to AWS's Aurora to scale and handle more user inputs from a custom-built form on our website.

 For now, our data is populated for Maricopa County (AZ), but we plan to scale this and take it to the next level.
 We hope to populate helpful resources to people in not only the United States, but also the rest of the world!
+We want to have users add new places onto the map as well (will be approved), which will help map the plot.

 We also want to add multiple languages to our website to accomodate everyone possible.
 We want to start with adding Spanish and Mandarin Chinese (the three most popular in the U.S.), and eventually, more languages for the rest of the world!

 # Acknowledgements
 Thank you to sunhacks for hosting this hackathon virtually!
 The organizers, mentors, MLH, and everyone who planned this hackathon.
-Last but not least, thanks Kevin from MLH! (does this qualify for swag ;)) ~and Red Bull for keeping me (achang-1) awake~
+Last but not least, thanks Kevin from MLH! (does this qualify for swag ;)) ~and Red Bull for keeping me awake~